peteroupc/peteroupc.github.io/randomfunc.md

 <a id=RNDINT_Core_Random_Integer_Method></a>
 ### `RNDINT`: Core Random Integer Method

 The core method for generating random numbers using an RNG is called **`RNDINT(maxInclusive)`** in this document.
-It generates a **random integer 0 or greater `maxInclusive` or less**, where `maxInclusive` is an integer 0 or greater and the number generated is approximately uniformly distributed.
+It generates a **random integer 0 or greater and `maxInclusive` or less**, where `maxInclusive` is an integer 0 or greater and the number generated is approximately uniformly distributed.
 This core method can serve as the basis for all other methods described in later sections that extract random numbers from RNGs.

 The implementation of `RNDINT(maxInclusive)` depends heavily on what kind of values the underlying RNG returns.
 This section explains how `RNDINT(maxInclusive)` can be implemented for four kinds of RNGs.